open-contracting/standard/docs/guidance/design.md

 To achieve success, an OCDS implementation team ought to include the following roles, though one individual might play several roles:

 * A **project manager** who will oversee the project timeline and deliverables.
-* A **data expert** who will identify where data recommended for publication in OCDS exists at a technical level.
+* A **data expert** who will identify where data put forward for publication in OCDS exists at a technical level.
 They need to be familiar with the IT systems that capture and store contracting data and related documents.
-* A **procurement expert** who will identify where data recommended for publication in OCDS exists at a semantic level.
+* A **procurement expert** who will identify where data put forward for publication in OCDS exists at a semantic level.
 They need to be familiar with procurement legislation and procedures.
 * A **policy champion** who can help navigate the policy decisions of publishing and using OCDS data
 * A **system architect** who will define the architecture for publishing OCDS data.
 They can be an internal team member or an external consultant.
 * A **user champion** who will represent the needs of data users throughout the project.
 They can be an internal team member, an outside partner, or a representative of external stakeholders.